 The data bears out this trend.
 According to analysts data.ai, the popular hiking app AllTrails saw a significant increase in its millennial audience between May 2019 and May 2022: 110% in the US, 255% in the UK.

 People from different backgrounds are taking to the trails

 But age is not the only metric by which hiking is diversifying.
-A number of organisations from around the world are empowering people from different backgrounds to take to the trails, including Black Girls Hike, founded in 2019 by Rhiane Fatinikun, and Muslim Hikers, founded during lockdowns in 2020 by Haroon Mota.
+A number of organizations from around the world are empowering people from different backgrounds to take to the trails, including Black Girls Hike, founded in 2019 by Rhiane Fatinikun, and Muslim Hikers, founded during lockdowns in 2020 by Haroon Mota.

 “It’s quite promising seeing so many movements and grassroots initiatives like ours doing fantastic work to empower communities,” said Mota.
 “It’s important that we challenge stereotypes and create our own new norms.
 Us in the outdoors shouldn’t be strange.
 We all belong here.”

 Brands such as Rains manage to make even the anorak look cool

 Hiking’s newfound fashionable status is reflected in the hipster-summoning appeal of outdoor brands like Patagonia and North Face, along with newcomers including Scottish sustainable label Meander, Utah-founded Wandrd and Danish-hailing Rains, which sums up hiking’s increasingly cool image, by managing to make even the anorak look good.